 The Empowering Newcastle business program will offer practical guidance through energy audits, carbon accounting, renewable energy uptake, EV transition, and circular economy initiatives, delivered via workshops, tailored advice, case studies, and partnerships with industry and energy experts, to assist Newcastle businesses to transition to net zero.

-How you can have your say
+How you could have had your say

-• Short on time?
-Participate in our quick poll.
+• Participating in our quick poll

 Subscribe to Newcastle Connect